Guest Post

 7. Don’t Be Stubborn – Editors and Published Authors Do Know Better

+I often read advice from published authors and editors.
+Although they always offer excellent tips, I have to admit I have occasionally found myself thinking, as artists with their egos are wont to do, “Well, yes, this is good advice, but it doesn’t apply to me.”
 I once had the good fortune to meet acclaimed action author Matthew Reilly at a book signing, and I asked him for advice on getting published.
 He suggested I do another draft of my manuscript before querying.
 Even though he was correct, my first response was this advice doesn’t apply to me.
 After all, he didn’t know I’d already done seven drafts and worked with an editor.
 I was, of course, a prize idiot.
 Six months and several rejections later, I realised my novel did, in fact, need a significant rework.
 It was back to the drawing board.

 The lesson for me was that I am not an outlier or a special case.
 I took a sledgehammer to my ego and accepted that I have a lot to learn from others – whether they are accomplished editors, shark-toothed agents, famous bestselling authors or even fellow struggling indie authors.
 Once you open yourself up to actually listen to and accept advice, you really begin to grow.